starlinglab/integrity-preprocessor/http/README.md

 ## Run

-First, packages must be installed, either from requirements.txt or using pipenv.
-After that execute the file from the parent directory: `python3 http/main.py` or `pipenv run python3 http/main.py`.

-If using pipenv there is a shorcut: `pipenv run http`.
+First, packages must be installed using pipenv.
+After that execute the file from the parent directory: `pipenv run http`.
+This is a pipenv shortcut, equivalent to `pipenv run python3 http/main.py`

-To run in debug mode, set the environement variable `HTTP_DEBUG=1`.
-This will disable looking for external services as required for meta-recorder, and will log client HTTP errors.
+To run in debug mode, set the environment variable `HTTP_DEBUG=1`.
+This will disable looking for external services (used for meta-recorder), and will log client HTTP errors.

 ## Config

 The server is configured using environment variables in a `.env` file.
 An example file [env.example](env.example) is provided.

 The `KEYS_FILE` is path to a file of newline-separated Ethereum public keys in compressed bytes format, for example: `03aced43f9dddc120291f5cdf73580fbb592b5b21054ce61eb73cbaf98efcbe82e`.
-Keys that appear in this file will get an extra field in the metadata.
-All keys will still be accepted.
+Keys that appear in this file will get an extra field in the metadata, indicating the key was known.
+All keys will still be accepted by the server.

 Empty lines and lines starting with `#` will be ignored.